Celebrity Skin: Music and arrangements

 Celebrity Skin marked a major shift in Hole's musical style, emphasizing a more mainstream alternative rock sound.
 Jael Goldfine of Paper magazine notes that the album "defined the post-grunge power pop sound of the '90s."
 Rolling Stone's James Hunter observed that the album features shifts in guitar sounds that alternate from "silveriness to something rougher in a heartbeat," adding that it is teeming with "minimalist explosion, idiomatic flair and dead-on rhythms."
 The Independent later referred to the album as having ushered in a pop rock "era" for Hole.

-In 2018, Bassist Melissa Auf der Maur, reflected "That wasn't something I was striving for but it was something Courtney and the label were.
+In 2018, Melissa Auf der Maur reflected "That wasn't something I was striving for but it was something Courtney and the label were.
 At the time I was like, 'why are you making this so fancy?' but she had a whole vision for her art."
 Rebecca Nicholson of The Guardian observed a darker subtext to the album's glossy production, however, noting: "Celebrity Skin's aesthetic is caught up in that turmoil of competing identities, a push-pull of glossy glamour and its seedy underbelly.
 For all the slickness of Michael Beinhorn’s production and the big-budget videos that accompanied its singles, the songs remain raw and cynical, as wary and worn as they are defiant."